Mellumen/WinGet/README.md

     * **Dependencies:** Add Winget-AutoUpdate as a dependency.

 ## Log File Management for Winget-AutoUpdate
-This process uses an Intune Proactive Remediations script to collect WAU logs.
+This process uses an Intune Remediations script to copy WAU logs to `...\IntuneManagementExtension\Logs\`.
 This is to ensure Intune "Collect diagnostics" also collects the latest WAU logs for monitoring and troubleshooting.

 * **Detection Script:** `WAULogs_detection.ps1`